 There probably isn’t a cat lover out there who hasn’t tried catnip out on their fur baby.
-For the majority, the results are delightful with only one third of the pets having no reaction at all.
-But for the other two thirds, it’s time to learn how to grow catnip plants for your feline pet’s enjoyment.
+For the majority, the results are delightful with only one-third of the pets having no reaction at all.
+But for the other two-thirds, it’s time to learn how to grow catnip plants for your feline pet’s enjoyment.

 Catnip contains essential oils that act as stimulants to cats.
 Specifically, the terpenoid nepetalactone is produced in the oil glands on the underside of the foliage and on the stems.
 This oil has also been used as an insect repellent, although it isn’t effective when applied on the skin.
 The oil tends to dry out over time, which may be why Fluffy started to ignore some of those catnip toys.